bradylindell/advent_of_fpga/README.md

 # Advent of FPGA

-This is an FPGA based solution to Day 5 Part 1 (Cafeteria) of Advent of Code.
+This is a sub 1μs FPGA based solution to Day 5 Part 1 (Cafeteria) of Advent of Code.
 The problem can be found here: [link](https://adventofcode.com/2025/day/5)

 My solution targets the KV260 board, as it is more realistic than something huge like a Versal chip, and the KV260 is also the prize of the competition!